-The Case refer to the "Risk Factors" and "Management's bicussion and Analysis of Inionacial Condition and Results of Operations" sections of the Company's Annual Report on Form 10-K for the year ended December 31, 2021 and related disclosures in other filings, which have been filled with the SEC and are available on the SEC's website at www.sec.gov.
-All risk factors and uncertainties described herein should be considered in evaluating forward-looking statements, all forward-looking statements, all forward-looking statements.
-The company of the section of
+Please refer to the "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections of the Company's Annual Report on Form 10-K for the year ended December 31, 2021 and related disclosures in other filings, which have been filed with the U.S. Securities and Exchange Commission ("SEC") and are available on the SEC's weeksite at www.sec.gov.
+All risk factors and uncertainties described herein should be considered in evaluating forward-looking statements in this presentation or referred to herein.
+Readers are cautioned not to the rely to heavily on the forward-looking statements in this presentation, and undue reliance should not be placed on such forward-looking statements.
+The actual results or developments anticipated may not be realized or, even if substantially realized, they may not have the expected consequences to or effects on the Company or its businesses or operations.
+Forward-looking statements speak only as of the date they are made.
+The Company of the substantially realized, revise or clarify any forward-looking statements that may be made from time to time by or on behalf of the Company, whether as a result of new information, future events or otherwise.